m90/frederikring.com/content/pages/index.md

 ## Why work with me?

 Great software is simple and built with care.
-That might mean deploying an off-the-shelf solution, crafting something custom to your needs, or simply being honest about what won’t work.
+That might mean crafting something custom to your needs, customizing an off-the-shelf solution, or simply being honest about what won’t work.
 My goal is to provide you with **software that is as unique as yourself**.

 Read up on the details of my [work experience](/experience/) here.